It was boys night out at the edge of the Rio Grande, way down in the 700ft deep section of the gorge. A perfect time for photography at night.

 After the moon set to the southwest the Milky Way was bright and clear and shooting stars were all around.
 I tried for some star shots but….no good.

 I’m not sure I have any night photography tips yet but I’m working up some experience.
-It is just plain fun to play
+It is just plain fun to play around – and be out next to the river.

 In the morning, we hunted dragonflies.